Fake-News-Capstone/fake_news_capstone/README.md

 ![title](Photos/real_bigrams.png)

 ### Takeaways:
-    - The bigrams for real news are filled with phrases that represent world events and significant moments in time.
+    - The bigrams for real news are filled with phrases that represent world events, significant moments in time and statments from others.

 ***